-Clinical Legal Education in India as Bridge Between Local Communities and Global Law Schools, 63 JOURNAL OF LEGAL EDUCATION 512 (2014) (with K. Dev, M. Dev. and K. Rana)
+How Clinical Education Builds Bridges with Villages for a Global Law School in India, 63 JOURNAL OF LEGAL EDUCATION 512 (with K. Dev, M. Dev. and K. Rana; 2014)

 The American Dream, Deferred: Contextualizing Property after the Foreclosure Crisis, 73 MARYLAND LAW REVIEW (2013)